saifujasoor/Automatic-Resume-Ranking-with-dataset-and-model/README.md

 **Rusumes**
 - So, a Python Script(collectCV.py) was used to collect around 250 resumes of applicants for positions like 'Software Developer' , 'Data Scientist', 'Web Developer' etc.
-- You can collect more Cvs from any free websites in text format using ( **collect.py**) python files, placed in the data folder.
+- You can collect more Cvs from any free websites in text format using ( **collect.py**) python files.
 - This dataset was required to test the trained word2vec model.
 Among these resumes, best matching resumes should be filtered out.

 **2. Data Extraction**
-- unzip all the downloaded dataset of stackexchange using **zipextract.py** and place the unzipped files inside a folder named **stackexchage**.
+- unzip all the downloaded dataset of stackexchange network Posts dataset using **zipextract.py** and place the unzipped files inside a directory named **stackexchage**.
 - Each  subdirectory inside stackexchange folder includes Posts, Users, Votes, Comments, PostHistory and PostLinks (all in .xml files).